cdl-saarland/MemInstrument/README.md

 ### 1. Setting up LLVM

 Start in your project root folder.
-Clone the [LLVM sources](https://github.com/llvm-mirror/llvm) as `llvm`.
-Next, clone the [Clang sources](https://github.com/llvm-mirror/clang) into `llvm/tools`.
-Make sure to checkout the same branch/commit in both of these repositories (currently supported: `release_60`).
+Clone the [LLVM sources from the monorepo](https://github.com/llvm/llvm-project) as `llvm-project` and checkout the required branch (currently supported: `release/9.x`).

 ### 2. Setting up meminstrument

-Clone this repository into `llvm/projects`.
+Clone this repository and the `lifetimekiller` pass into `llvm-project/llvm/projects`.

 ### 3. Building LLVM+Clang+meminstrument

 Create a new folder `build` in your project root folder and `cd` into it.
 Create build files via `cmake` with the following command:

 ```
-cmake -G <build tool> <additional flags> ../llvm/
+cmake -G <build tool> -DLLVM_ENABLE_PROJECTS='clang' <additional flags> ../llvm-project/llvm/
 ```

 where `<build tool>` is your preferred build tool (e.g. `Ninja`).